kirbyju/pathDB-Data-Retriever/README.md

-# pathDB-Data-Retriever
+# pathdb-data-retriever

-`pathDB-Data-Retriever` is a tool for retrieving pathology images using XLSX manifests.
+`pathdb-data-retriever` is a tool for retrieving pathology images using XLSX manifests.

 ---